hivesolutions/scudum/readme.md

         psk="YOUR_PASSPHRASE"
     }

-Then to start the interface run the following commands to start wpasiplicant and then start the dhclient to request DHCP based information.
+Then to start the interface run the following commands to start wpa supplicant and then start the dhclient to request DHCP based information.

     wpa_supplicant -B -i wlan0 -c /etc/wlan0.conf